Domain-based user embedding for competing events on social media: Discussion

 \section{Discussion}

-We have shown how domain-based embedding outperformed baseline models while reducing computation time in three competing events: the conspiracy theory topic ``QAnon,'' the political topic ``Biden,'' and the misinformation topic ``Ivermectin.''
-The domain-based user embedding could work on different topics with user networks of different sizes of orders of magnitude.
-In the QAnon and Biden topics, both the test-accuracy and macro-F1 scores of the proposed method are much higher than those of text and retweeted Web article embeddings.
-This could be explained by the possibility that the QAnon conspiracy theory and the US election 2020 could share many common words related to former president Donald Trump, which might lower the distinguishability of users based on linguistic features.
-It is not rare that articles from mainstream domains and fake news domains could share many words in common, but the underlying stance is different.
-Furthermore, it is suggested here that linguistic features in retweeted Web articles should not be neglected, as the test accuracy of retweeted Web articles is higher than that of text in Biden and Ivermectin.
-Thus, in some cases or topics, it may be necessary to apply appropriate linguistic features before taking further steps to achieve more accuracy.
+Our method could work on different topics with user networks of different sizes of orders of magnitude.
+For QAnon and Biden, both the test accuracy and macro-F1 of the proposed method were much higher than those of text and retweeted online article embeddings.
+Those results could be explained by the possibility that the QAnon conspiracy theory and the 2020 U.S. presidential election could share many words related to the former U.S. president Donald Trump, which might lower the distinguishability of users based on linguistic features.
+It is common for articles from mainstream domains and fake news domains to share many words, but their underlying stances differ.
+Additionally, linguistic features in retweeted online articles should not be overlooked, as the test accuracy for retweeted online articles was higher than that for text in the cases of Biden and Ivermectin.
+Therefore, in some cases, it may be necessary to incorporate appropriate linguistic features before proceeding to further steps to achieve greater accuracy.

+Performance differences across topics are partly explained by dataset size.
+For example, in the Ivermectin dataset, only 18 users could be embedded using hashtags, compared to 312 using domain co-occurrence (Table 2).
+This stark contrast reflects that users share URLs more consistently than hashtags.
+In other words, URLs provide more informative signals than hashtags for user clustering in online competing events.
+While sparse hashtag usage renders certain methods unusable, our domain-based embedding remains viable and achieves reasonable performance (F1 = .52).
+This highlights the robustness and practical utility of our method under data sparsity.